wso2/docs-is/en/docs/learn/configuring-the-realm.md

 # Configuring the Realm

-User management functionality is provided by default in all WSO2 Carbon-based products and is configured in the
-`         deployment.toml        ` file found in the
-`         <PRODUCT_HOME>/repository/conf/        ` directory.
-The
-following documentation explains the configurations that should be done in WSO2 products in order to set up the User Management module.
+User management functionality is provided by default in all WSO2 Carbon-based products.
+The following documentation explains the configurations that should be done in WSO2 products in order to set up the User Management module.

 The complete functionality and contents of the User Management module is called a **user** **realm**.
 The realm includes the user management